thi-truong/thi-truong.github.io/_pages/contributions.md

 [Link to YouTube recording of event](https://www.youtube.com/watch?v=EKhZKJEdODk/), or click thumbnail above.

-Held in May 2021, this event reflects continued efforts and success in delivering relevant and timely educational events, including virtual ones.
-I coordinated multiple aspects of event, from initial conception of in-person event in October 2019 to execution of virtual event in May 2021 (the first year's planning efforts were cut short by the pandemic).
+I coordinated multiple aspects of event, from initial conception of in-person event in October 2019 to execution of virtual event in May 2021.
+The first year's planning efforts resulted in an original date, late May 2020.
+After much uncertainty amidst the pandemic, we successfully held the event during a 2-day "virtual" keynote visit, with ~$1,000 more support than the previous year, thanks to co-sponsorship by additional campus and off-campus stakeholders.
+To ensure audience engagement during the virtual event, the budget included accommodations for the keynote event and undergraduate student participation in a workshop.
+This event reflects continued efforts and success in delivering relevant and timely educational events, whether they are in-person, hybrid, or virtual.

 For more information, see the [Unpacking Diversity Keynote 2021 page](https://unpackingdiversity.wixsite.com/ceoas/keynote-2021), which lists other events hosted as part of the 2-day event.